Gluten-Free Fried Rice

 Expert Tips

-• Avoid Overcrowding the Pan – Too much rice in the pan at once can cause steaming instead of frying.
-If doubling the recipe, cook in batches to maintain the right texture.
+• Don’t crowd the pan.
+Too much rice at once steams instead of fries.
+If you’re doubling the recipe, cook in batches.

 Storage Instructions & Make-Ahead Tips